statamic/docs/content/collections/extending-docs/hooks.md

 stage: 1
 id: fc136da3-ba46-46e1-8443-e345d5b548ac
 ---
+## About

+Hooks are programmable interfaces which you can use to modify or extend already existing code.
+Normally they work like this:
+1. Framework Code is running
+2. Framework Code checks for existing Hooks
+3. Your custom hook was found
+4. The code inside your custom hook will be run
+5. Framework code continues to run (with modfied data etc.)

+## Prerequisites

+Before you start using hooks (for example in the control panel), you need to register the corresponding javascript file.
+Please follow the guide on [Adding CSS and JS assets](/extending/control-panel#adding-css-and-js-assets).

 ## How to use hooks

 For example, the `entry.saving` hook allows you to pause saving to perform an action: